qrvey/partner-portal/docs/ui-docs/datasets/databases.md

 At this point, you can proceed to the *Dataset* tab and begin creating datasets from the connections you have established.

-In addition to Database Connections, you can create File Upload connections. <a href="/docs/ui-docs/datasets/csv/">Click here</a> to learn more.
+In addition to Database Connections, you can create File Upload connections.
+[Click here](../datasets/csv.md) to learn more.

 ## Editing a Database Connection